 As a rule of thumb, we suggest rounding up and assume the single-phase input current will be double that of the three-phase input current.

-Finally, it is also a good idea to use a 5% line reactor when applying single-phase input power to a drive.
+It’s also a good idea to use a 5% line reactor when applying single-phase input power to a drive.
 During power-up, the drive will have an inrush of charging current to the unit.
 The 5% reactor will help reduce the peak charging current and protect the VFD’s input rectifier stage.

 There is also a similar argument to be made on the cost of a phase converter.
 The phase converter will likely not save much, if any money, compared to a drive.